adobe-type-tools/drawBotProofing/README.md

 Modes (`proof`, `spacing`, `sample`) can be chosen individually, or all at once (`all`).
 Writing systems supported are `lat`, `grk`, `cyr`, and `figures`.
+Kerning can be toggled off.

+Input:
-Input: one or more font files.
+font file(s) or folder(s) containing font files.

 ![alphabetProof.py](_images/alphabetProof_1.png)